alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 color + fruit           // 'blackberry'
 ```

-Changing a variable (using ASSIGNMENT) just changes the name of an object.
+Changing a variable (using *assignment*) only changes the name of an object.
 It does *not* change the data inside the object.

 This is analogous to removing a label from one box and placing it on a different box.